 The violent conflicts started in 1809 with short-lived governing juntas established in Chuquisaca and Quito in opposing the government of the Supreme Central Junta of Seville.
 In 1810, numerous new juntas appeared across the Spanish domains in the Americas when the Central Junta fell to the French invasion.
 Although various regions of Spanish America objected to many crown policies, "there was little interest in outright independence; indeed, there was widespread support for the Spanish Central Junta formed to lead the resistance against the French."
 While some Spanish Americans believed that independence was necessary, most who initially supported the creation of the new governments saw them as a means to preserve the region's autonomy from the French.

 The episodes in Spanish America were related to the wars of independence in the former French colony of Saint Domingue, Haiti, and the transition to independence in Brazil.
-Brazil's independence, in particular, shared a common starting point with that of Spanish America, since both conflicts were triggered by Napoleon's invasion of the Iberian Peninsula, which forced the Portuguese royal family to flee to Brazil in 1807.
-The process of Latin American independence took place in the general political and intellectual climate that emerged from the Age of Enlightenment and that influenced all of the Atlantic Revolutions, including the earlier revolutions in the United States and France.
-A more direct cause of the Spanish American wars of independence were the unique developments occurring within the Kingdom of Spain and its monarchy during this era.
+Brazil's independence, in particular, shared a common starting point with that of Spanish America since both conflicts were triggered by Napoleon's invasion of the Iberian Peninsula, which forced the Portuguese royal family to flee to Brazil in 1807.
+The process of Latin American independence took place in the general political and intellectual climate that emerged from the Age of Enlightenment and influenced all of the Atlantic Revolutions, including the earlier revolutions in the United States and France.
+A more direct cause of the Spanish-American wars of independence was the unique developments occurring within the Kingdom of Spain and its monarchy during this era.
 Concluding, finally, with the emergence of the new Spanish American republics in the post-Napoleonic world.